METREX Spring conference in Helsinki

 The METREX Helsinki Conference explores how cities and metropolitan regions can move beyond crisis management towards generating solutions that deliver multiple benefits.

-While each organisation approaches regional development and planning from its own perspective, they are united by
+While each organisation approaches regional development and planning from its own perspective, they are united by a shared ambition: to foster a Helsinki metropolitan area that is liveable, vibrant, and climate-resilient.

 The conference provides a platform for shared learning and exchange on how different dimensions of sustainability can be addressed simultaneously in metropolitan development, while also offering participants an experiential introduction to the Helsinki metropolitan area and its most inspiring locations.